premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -----------

-15. Talk about a time when you thought you did your best, but it did not work out.
+15.Talk about a time when you thought you did your best, but it did not work out.

 <details>
 <summary> Show Answer </summary>